 Assembly Discrepancies

 Comparison of the Canu Da-Ae assembly to the Darmor-bzh v4.1 assembly revealed 24 assembly discrepancies (Supplemental Table 1).
 These discrepancies included inversions, lack of contiguity, and introduction of new sequence.
 To assess the validity of these discrepancies, both the parental 10X scaffolds and the PacBio reads were mapped to the Canu Da-Ae assembly.
 In 15 of the 24 discrepancies, the Canu Da-Ae assembly was supported by either read mapping or scaffold evidence.
 In ChrC06 and ChrC07, two scaffolds spanned the whole reference chromosome but failed to be scaffolded together.
 These scaffolds were joined with 100 Ns to signify a scaffolding gap and were then able to span the entire Darmor-bzh v4.1 chromosome as one scaffold.
 In six cases, the Canu Da-Ae assembly had unsupported inversions with four of the inversions spanning from one scaffold gap to another scaffold gap.
 For each case, the sequence was inverted to match the Darmor-bzh v4.1 assembly.
 The most prominent discrepancy occurred on ChrA05.
 Alignment to Darmor-bzh v4.1 suggested that both chromosome arms were inverted at their junction with the centromere.
 As there was no read or scaffolding evidence to support this, both chromosome arms were inverted to match Darmor-bzh.
 Although our ChrA05 now agrees with the Darmor-bzh v4.1 assembly, the orientation and centromeric region remains questionable.
-After all discrepancies were addressed, the assembly was deemed final and annotation began (Figure 2).
+After all discrepancies were addressed, the assembly was deemed final and annotation began.
+Darmor-bzh v10 was released after our assembly was finalized.
+Darmor-bzh v4.1 and v10 are nearly co-linear.
+In the one one place where they are not, C07, Da-Ae matches v10, so there was no need to update our assembly.

 Annotation

 MAKER analysis of the Da-Ae assembly predicted 125,439 protein coding genes after filtering, compared to the 101,400 and 108,190 genes annotated in the Darmor-bzh v4.1 and v10 assemblies.
 To explore these differences, we determined the location of the predicted genes in their respective assemblies.
 Da-Ae contains more gene models than Darmor-bzh v4.1 and v10, with 123,488 of the Da-Ae gene models being present on its 19 pseudomolecules compared to Darmor-bzh v4.1 and v10 which contain 80,927 and 106,885 gene models on their 19 pseudomolecules, respectively.
+These discrepancies could be due to the differences in length of time since polyploidization.
+Since Da-Ae is a new synthetic it has had much less time for gene loss after the polyploidization event.

 Final Assembly Comparison